-We assisted 100 clients including representing clients at appeal and undertaking substantive casework.
+We assisted in excess of 100 clients including representing clients at appeal and undertaking substantive casework.
 We saw 2 clients a day for pre-booked appointments as well as dealing with drop in's and emergencies.
-We concentrate on appeal at the first Tier Tribunal however also had 5 cases in the Upper Tribunal.
+We concentrate on appeal at the first Tier Tribunal however we also had 3 cases in the Upper Tribunal.